StewAlexander-com/File_Cleanup/README.md

 **Quick summary**: Download and unzip the app, try to open it (you'll see a warning), then go to **System Settings → Privacy & Security** and click **"Open Anyway"** next to the blocked app message.
 Confirm in the popup, then you can run the app normally.

+\* **Note for Intel Mac users**: If the app won't open even after following the security steps, you may have an older build that only supports Apple Silicon.
+See the [macOS First Run Guide](docs/macos-first-run.md) for troubleshooting and build instructions.

 For detailed step-by-step instructions with screenshots and alternative methods, see the [macOS First Run Guide](docs/macos-first-run.md).

 ## Features